roshanlam/roshanlam/README.md

 <p align="center"> <img src="https://komarev.com/ghpvc/?username=roshanlam&label=Views&color=blue&style=plastic" alt="roshanlam" /> </p>

-- 🏫 I’m currently a college student (freshmen) and am doing computer science as my major.
+- 🏫 I’m currently a college student (Sophomore) and am doing computer science as my major.
 - 👯 I’m looking to collaborate on Machine Learning Projects as well as any other projects.
 - 💬 Ask me about Technology, Mathematics, Physics & Biology
 - 📫 How to reach me: Add Me On Snapchat: nepalidj